How can you estimate the cost of removing a tree? (tree removal cost per tree)

 Trees are heavier than you might think they are.

-The cost of tree removal will usually factor in the weight of the tree.
+Tree removal cost per tree will usually factor in the weight of the tree.

 Obviously, hardwood trees will more than likely weigh more than softwoods.
 Identify the type of tree in question to help figure out its density.
 The speed with which the tree or limbs will fall varies depending on the weight of the wood